MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/relation-intel.md

     * Medium: 30 to 79
     * High: 80 to 100

-  * The **Account size** filters are based on the estimated account sizes, which are determined by the number of people in your organization that interact with accounts.
+  * The **Account size** filters are based on the estimated number of people in your organization who interacted with or contacted customer accounts.
 The sizes are divided into the following values that can be filtered into any combination.

     * XS: 1 to 2 contacts
     * X: 3 to 9 contacts